GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (149) .md

 **Effect**: You manage to hook yourself to the creature within range, appearing in phsyical contact with them at their destination (treat as a brawl).

-**At Higher Tiers**: When cast at higher tiers, the range of the spell in yards becomes the spell's becomes the spell's tier squared.
+**At Higher Tiers**: When cast at higher tiers, the range of the spell in yards becomes the spell's tier squared.
 Additionally, if you get a critical success with the spell check- the range is further increased by your [Magic] score.

 **Critical Failure**: You nearly split yourself intwain.
 This inflicts a crushing attack against you with a bonus equal to the spell's tier for the purpose of determining if it is a critical hit.
 Then, you must perform an incapacitation save, even if you are not normally subject to one, but gain a bonus to this save equal to your [Magic] bonus.